 The current Dietary Guidelines for Americans recommend a daily intake of 2-3 servings of dairy for individuals nine years and older, 2½ servings for children ages 4 to 8 years old, and 2 servings for children ages 2 to 3 years old.

 Dairy foods like milk, cheese, and yogurt deliver a powerful nutrient package that contributes to a healthy body, providing high-quality protein plus nutrients such as vitamins A and B12, riboflavin, niacin, phosphorus, potassium, pantothenic acid, selenium, iodine, and zinc.
 Dairy products are also a good source of calcium and vitamin D, which are considered “nutrients of concern” because many U.S. adults don’t get enough of them on a daily basis.
+Thankfully, dairy products can help you with your daily calcium and vitamin D intake.

 Take a look at the chart below…how does your intake of these important nutrients stack up?